-All notices to Bondholders will be valid if (i) for so long as the Bonds are listed on the SGX-ST and the rules of the SGX-ST so require, published on the website of the SGX-ST at https://www.sgx.com and (ii) despatched by prepaid ordinary post (by airmail if to another country) to Bondholders at their addresses appearing in the Register (in the case of joint holders to the address of the holder whose name stands first in the Register).
-Any such notice shall be deemed to have been given on the date of despatch to the Bondholders.
+All notices to Bondholders will be valid if (i) for so long as the Bonds are listed on the SGX-ST, published on the website of the SGX-ST (and any such notice shall be deemed to have been given on the date of such publication (or if published more than once or on different dates, on the first date on which such publication is made)) or (ii) despatched by prepaid ordinary post (by airmail if to another country) to Bondholders at their addresses appearing in the Register (in the case of joint holders to the address of the holder whose name stands first in the Register) (and any such notice shall be deemed to have been given on the date of despatch to the Bondholders).

-Until such time as any definitive Certificates are issued and so long as the Global Certificate is held in its entirety on behalf of Euroclear and Clearstream, Luxembourg, but without prejudice to the requirements of the rules of the SGX-ST if applicable, any notice to the Bondholders may be given by the delivery of the relevant notice to Euroclear and Clearstream, Luxembourg, for communication by the relevant Clearing System to entitled accountholders and shall be deemed to have been given on the date of delivery to such Clearing System.
+Until such time as any definitive Certificates are issued and so long as the Global Certificate is held in its entirety on behalf of Euroclear and Clearstream, Luxembourg, any notice to the Bondholders may be given by the delivery of the relevant notice to Euroclear and Clearstream, Luxembourg, for communication by the relevant Clearing System to entitled accountholders, provided that if the Bonds are listed on the SGX-ST, notice may in any event be published on the website of the SGX-ST in accordance with the preceding paragraph.
+Any such notice shall be deemed to have been given on the date of delivery to such Clearing System.